Insurance Regulations

 - the aim of having fair and open competition in the health insurance market,

-The risk equalisation credits under the scheme replaced tax credits available under the 2009-2012scheme.
+The risk equalisation credits under the scheme replaced tax credits available under the 2009-2012 scheme.
 The Minister proposes the rate for risk equalisation credits and makes recommendations to the Minister for Finance in relation to the rate of stamp duty to apply.

 In considering the rates of risk equalisation credits, the Minister is to have regard to the principal objective, reports furnished to him, and the above aims.
 The Minister is to consult with the Minister for Finance before proposing rates to be given to effect in primary legislation.
 Recommendations are to be made to the Minister for Finance on the applicable stamp duty rates.

 The legislation provides for repayment of overcompensation by insurers to the exchequer.
 It is repaid to the fund.
-The timeframe used for overcompensation test is based on a three-year rolling period.
+The timeframe used for the overcompensation test is based on a three-year rolling period.

-The HIA is to categorise each type of health insurance contract to allow for the appropriate equalisation credit and stamp duty payments.
-This applies in respect of advanced and non-advance types of contracts.
 Regulations are to be made by the HIA and particulars are to be entered in the register of health insurance contracts.
-The Minister may make regulations generally in relation to risk equalisation under the scheme.
+The Minister may make general regulations in relation to risk equalisation under the scheme.

 An overcompensated registered provider must make a risk equalisation payment to the risk equalisation fund if it has a more than reasonable profit.
 The HIA carries out overcompensation tests on a three-year rolling basis.
 A reasonable profit is a return on equity not exceeding 12 percent on a rolling three-year basis using European Union framework for state aid.